News

 by kontol yanz on Feb 17 2014

-A DIY job almost custom made for a beginner, fitting your own door handle is actually rather easy once you know how.
+A DIY job almost custom-made for a beginner, fitting your own door handle is actually rather easy once you know how.
 Fitting it yourself will not only mean a saving on labour costs, but will give that sense of subtle self-satisfaction that only DIY can truly bring.
-Follow the steps below and fitting a door handle should take you no more than half an hour.
+Follow the steps below and find out how fitting a door handle will take you no more than half an hour!

 Featured image for rot_OPT-300x225.jpg